haridarshan/opensearch-client/README.md

 ## Compatibility

-The current version of Elastic Client has been tested with the following configuration:
+The current version of OpenSearch Client has been tested with the following configuration:

 * PHP 7.4-8.x
-* Elasticsearch 8.x
+* OpenSearch 2.x
 * Laravel 6.x-10.x

 ## Installation